toolisticon/SPI-Annotation-Processor/README.md

 # How does it work?

 First you need to add the SPI annotation processor dependencies to your project.
-Since the annotation processor has to be there just at compile time, it's ok to use provided scope.

 	<dependencies>
 	    <!-- api is just needed in compile scope if you want to use the ServiceLocator features -->